MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Our Approach

 To generate other additional models in the family, we initially start with the simple idea of adversarial training~\cite{goodfellow2014explaining,Carlini2017Towards}.
 In particular, given a target model $T$, we initially construct only one additional model $M_1$ that has the same architecture and parameter setting as $T$.
 However, $M_1$ is trained with an augmented dataset (the training set plus some adversarial examples for $T$).
 Note that the adversarial examples are generated in the white-box attack scenario.
-Let $Adv_{M_i}$ denote the set of adversarial examples for $M_i$ and $Adv_T$ denote the set of adversarial examples (generated by the given attack in the white-box attack scenario) for the target model $T$.
+Let $Adv_{M_i}$ denote the set of adversarial examples for $M_i$ and $Adv_T$ denote the set of adversarial examples (generated by the specified attack approach in the white-box attack scenario) for the target model $T$.
 We notice that $M_1$ performs better on the adversarial examples for $T$ ($Adv_T$), but $M_1$ still performs worse on its own adversarial examples ($Adv_{M_1}$).
 In fact, augmenting the training set cannot really improve the model against adversarial attacks.
-Next we construct more models, $M_1, M_2, M_3, \dots, M_p$, where $p$ denotes the number of additional models.
+Next, we construct more models, $M_1, M_2, M_3, \dots, M_p$, where $p$ denotes the number of additional models.
 The next question is how to train $M_2, M_3, \dots, M_p$.

-We devise the following two solutions for creating the training set for each model:
+For our model-generation technique, we devise the following two mechanisms to create the training set for each model:

-\begin{itemize} \item \textbf{Solution 1:} The training set of $M_i$ is constructed as the union of the original training set and the adversarial examples generated for the previously constructed model $Adv_{M_{i-1}}$. \item \textbf{Solution 2:} The training set of $M_i$ is constructed as the union of the original training set and the adversarial examples generated for each of all the previously constructed models $Adv_{T}, Adv_{M_1}, Adv_{M_2}, \dots, Adv_{M_{i-1}}$. \end{itemize}
+\begin{itemize} \item \textbf{Solution 1.} The training set of $M_i$ is constructed as the union of the original training set and the adversarial examples generated for the previously constructed model $Adv_{M_{i-1}}$. \item \textbf{Solution 2.} The training set of $M_i$ is constructed as the union of the original training set and the adversarial examples generated for each of all the previously constructed models $Adv_{T}, Adv_{M_1}, Adv_{M_2}, \dots, Adv_{M_{i-1}}$. \end{itemize}

+To compare the two solutions, we measure the diversity of two families of models (with the family size chosen as 5), each of which is constructed by using the two proposed solutions.
+We find that a model family constructed by \textbf{Solution 2} performs better than that constructed by \textbf{Solution 1}.
+Figure~\ref{fig:distribution-sol1-sol2} shows the diversity measurement of the two model families.
+In \textbf{Solution 1}, the majority of the adversarial examples successfully attack 2 to 3 models.
+However, the majority of the adversarial examples successfully attack at most one model in \textbf{Solution 2}.
+Our experimental results also confirm that the model family constructed by \textbf{Solution 2} has a higher accuracy.